Accidental pet damage and home insurance

 Will my home insurance cover damage by wild animals?

-Damage caused by vermin and insect infestations is usually excluded from standard home insurance, just like pet damage.
+Damage caused by wild animals like foxes and birds, and vermin and insect infestations, are usually excluded from standard home insurance.
 But getting rid of pests may be covered if you have home emergency cover.
-Check your policy details.
+Check your policy details to find out exactly what you’re covered for.

 How can I find home insurance with pet damage?